 Some individuals may leave the tree to return to a nest elsewhere.
 Some just take up residence and stay in the tree, making it hard to get rid of them once they’re there.

 If you haven’t experienced earwig damage in your fruit before, here’s just one example (below) of what they can do.

-Having said that, as trees get older and larger and bear bigger crops, you may lose a smaller proportion of fruit and the damage is often confined to the lower branches, but it’s still a pest worth preventing.
+Having said that, you may lose a smaller proportion of fruit over time as trees get larger and bear bigger crops.
+The damage is often confined to the lower branches.
+However, it’s still a pest worth preventing.

 So, having established that earwigs and garden weevils are most definitely a pest, why ask the question about whether they are friends or foes?
 Surely you should just hate them, right?

 Turns out that earwigs are also a wonderful predator of aphids.
 They particularly love to munch on the very messy white Woolly Aphids that you may find in your apple trees.

 This is a great example of why it’s never a good idea to kill insects.
 Instead, just encourage them to hang out where they can do the most good and the least damage in your garden.